 The PrePass ELD application is self-certified and registered with FMCSA.
 It is also compliant with all laws and privacy regulations.
-Beyond that all your data is encrypted, protected by your password as well as the security that you use on your device.
+Beyond that, all of your data is encrypted and protected by your password and your device security.
+The Device Name registered with FMCSA is PrePass ELD.

 PrePass ELD data is encrypted and stored in the cloud, which creates a secure backup that can be recovered even if a device is lost or damaged beyond repair.

 The application runs on a mobile device.
-It connects via Bluetooth to a Nexiq Blue‑Link Mini OBD adapter that plugs into the truck’s diagnostic port.
+It connects via Bluetooth to a Nexiq Blue‑Link OBD adapter that plugs into the truck’s diagnostic port.
 This connection may or may not need a special cable, depending on the vehicle’s OBD port.
 Once connected, it will track operation metrics and automatically synchronize with the vehicle to record all driving time, date, time of day, location, engine hours, vehicle miles and driver identification data.
 The PrePass ELD only records the data required by law.

 Yes.
 The PrePass ELD will work with multiple device formats as well as recent Android and iOS devices.
 All devices must have mobile internet access and be mounted and secured in a fixed position.

 The service fee is $14.99 per month per license.
 Current PrePass customers receive a discounted rate of $12.99 per month per license.

 The log can be viewed on the device.
-It can also be uploaded to the FMCSA via the FMCSA ELD Web services.
+It can also be uploaded to the FMCSA via the FMCSA ELD Web service.

 The status choices are Off-Duty, Sleeper Berth, Driving, and On-Duty/Not Driving.

 Read more about the ELD mandate, hours of service and FAQs on the FMCSA Website:

 Yes.
-Just like our existing PrePass bypass service, as regulations are modified or added, the PrePass ELD application will maintain FMCSA compliance.
-These changes will take affect through over-the-air updates to your device.
+Just like our existing PrePass bypass service, as regulations are modified or added, we will update the PrePass ELD app to remain in compliance with FMCSA regulations.
+These changes will take effect through updates to the mobile application.